Malaysian ex-PM quizzed for second time over graft claims - Journal du Cameroun

 “Words spoken while in such positions of power result in actual losses to the country and the people.”

-Xavier Justo, a former executive from a company allegedly involved in corrupt deals with 1MDB, was seen arriving at the anti-graft agency Thursday before Najib.
+Xavier Justo, a former executive from a company allegedly involved in corrupt deals with 1MDB, also visited the anti-graft agency Thursday.

 The Swiss national is believed to have leaked documents related to the scandal to the media.
 He was jailed in Thailand for attempting to blackmail his former employer but was released in 2016.